soOwasTaken/holbertonschool-validation/module2_task1/README.md

 make test
 This will execute a series oif automated tests that make requests to the API and check their responses.

+### Lint

+To run lint to your code :
+make lint
+This will execute golangci-lint to check your code.
 ### Help

 To see a liust of avaible comlmands and their usage, run: